AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/ai_and_pathfinding/visualdebugging.md

 # The NavigationLab

-The NavigationLab is available for Windows only, and located in:
+The NavigationLab is available for Windows only, and located in the *tools_external/navigation/bin* directory within your {{ProductName}} installation folder.

-*Your_Stingray_lib_folder/navigation_XXX.X.X_tool/bin/*

 Check the Gameware Navigation reference manual for a guide on how to use the NavigationLab.